Data-Linkage/pes_match/docs/CODE_OF_CONDUCT.md

-# Code of conduct for `govcookiecutter`
+# Code of conduct for `pes_match`

-Contributors to this repository hosted by `best-practice-and-impact` are expected to follow the Contributor Covenant Code of Conduct.
+Contributors to this repository hosted by `Data-Linkage` are expected to follow the Contributor Covenant Code of Conduct.
 Contributors working within Her Majesty's Government are also expected to follow the Civil Service Code.